SoftwareKater/economics-browser-game/docs/ROADMAP.md

 ## To Do

 ### MVP
+- if the server restarts, city update queues have to be restarted for every city
 - remove tailwind which is superfluous when using adobe spectrum
 - create a dockerfile / compose
 - imporve views